 A package’s dim weight is calculated by first identifying the package’s cubic volume (length x width x height) and then dividing the result by the chosen carrier’s dimensional factor.
 Finally, the DIM is compared to the actual weight, and the carrier bills the greater of the two.
 The update has been shown affect about 60-70% of packages shipped.

-In 2017, both UPS and FedEx introduced changes to their DIM formulas.
+In 2017, both UPS and FedEx introduced DIM weight formula changes.
 FedEx formerly used a dimensional factor of 166 for domestic, and 139 for international shipments.
 At the beginning of the year FedEx lowered their dimensional factor to 139 for all shipments.
 UPS opted to maintain their Dim Weight calculation of 166 for domestic packages that are less than 1,728 cubic inches.
 However, UPS chose to match FedEx’s 139 for any domestic packages over one cubic foot and all international shipments.
 The smaller denominator essentially means that these two carriers will have heavier DIM weights for more packages, which will equate to higher billable shipping weights.
+These Dim weight changes can mean different shipping prices for businesses and consumers.

 Despite the concurrent increases from FedEx and UPS, the USPS opted to only use DIM weight pricing in very specific circumstances.
 First, the USPS opted to only apply Dim Weight pricing to Priority Mail® parcels larger than a cubic foot and going to zones 5-9.
 In addition, the USPS is utilizing an advantageously higher number of 194 as their dim divisor.
 When compared to 166 used by both FedEx and UPS, it’s easy to see that there are several larger packages that will still ship for less by using USPS Priority Mail®.
 But even with the limited increases, some shipments will still feel the pinch of higher rates.